mckayro/centreon-web-application-analytics/doc/en/configuration.rst

 Add a new Host through **Configuration => Hosts => Add**.

 Specify hostname, alias, IP address and select **generic-host** template.
-You must define following macros :
+You must define following macros:

 * SCENARIODIR = /var/lib/centreon_waa  [Local directory containing scenario]
 * SELENIUMHOST = 192.168.1.1 [Set the IP Address of your Selenium server]
 * SELENIUMPORT = 4444 [Change according to your configuration]

-You can create an host template if you want, as in the screenshot below :
+You can create a host template if you want, as in the screenshot below:

 .. image:: _static/images/waa_configuration_03_HTPL.png